djhouseknecht/aws-deploy/README.md

 #### Uploading

-`aws-deploy` will pull the current version from `./package.json`.
+`aws-deploy` will pull either use the version passed in from `--version` _or_ the current version from `./package.json`.
 It will check the configured static uploads bucket to see if that version exists.

-**If the version exists** - if the `--overwrite` flag is not set, it log an error and not upload the version.
+**If the version exists** - and the `--overwrite` flag is not set, it will log an error and not upload the version.
 If the `--overwrite` flag is present, it will **delete** the previous version and upload the new version (updating the `versions.json`).

-> If the version in `package.json` is the currently deployed version, it will error and not overwrite the version even if `--overwrite` is set
+> If the version to be overwritten is the currently deployed version, it will error and not overwrite the version even if `--overwrite` is set.
+This is so the version in production always has its backup files.

 Once a version is uploaded, the `versions.json` file will be updated in the bucket.